abryan1811/MelodyNest/README.md

 Used for the play and stop button on the music player Used an icon for each item in the navbar to relate to each word.
+Used icons throughout the entire website for buttons Used a search icon to decorate the search music word on music.

 #### *Image modifications*

 - [GIMP](https://www.gimp.org/) was used to tweak the main page image so the top was plain black so title could be added without conflicting with the words on the piano.
-Permissions for editing image ok.
+Permissions for editing image ok as a stock image.

 ### Information Architecture